aws-samples/aws-dms-getting-started-blog/README.md

 This repository demonstrates the ease of database migration from commercial database engines such as Microsoft SQL Server and Oracle to open source engines such as Amazon Aurora (MySQL) and Amazon Aurora (PostgreSQL).

 This section describes the steps to provision the AWS resources that are required for this database migration walkthrough.
-We use [AWS CloudFormation][cfn] to create a network topology that includes a simple [Amazon Virtual Private Cloud (Amazon VPC)][vpc] with 3 public subnets to deploy the [AWS Database Migration Service (AWS DMS)][aws-dms] replicaiton instnaces, as well as [Amazon Relational Database Service (Amazon RDS)][rds] instance for the target database.
+We use [AWS CloudFormation][cfn] to create a network topology that includes a simple [Amazon Virtual Private Cloud (Amazon VPC)][vpc] with 3 public subnets to deploy the [AWS Database Migration Service (AWS DMS)][aws-dms] replicaiton instnace, as well as an [Amazon Relational Database Service (Amazon RDS)][rds] instance for the target database.
 Additionally, it provisions an [Amazon Elastic Compute Cloud (EC2)][ec2] instance to host the tools that we use in this migration like the [AWS Schema Conversion Tool (AWS SCT)][aws-sct].
 AWS CloudFormation simplifies provisioning the infrastructure, so we can concentrate on tasks related to data migration.

 After you have completed the migration, you can refer to the [Environment Cleanup][env-cleanup] guide to delete the resources in your account to stop incurring additional costs.